Niphredil123/CLI_Astro_Forecast/README.md

 - An aurora forecast.

 ## Installation
-After cloning the repo, one can either run the app locally or use Docker.
+After cloning the repo, one can either run the app locally via the CLI or use Docker.

-### CLI Usage
+### CLI
 1. Create and activate a virtual environment (optional, but recommended):

 ```bash